gizatechxyz/giza-benchmark/benchmarks/mnist-ff/README.md

 ## Results

-ℹ️ The results has been done on an Apple M2 Max.
+ℹ️ The benchmarks has been done on an Apple M2 Max.

 ### Orion Cairo